 Most proteins that are located across membranes have one or more helical segments that cross the lipid bilayer, and studies of these helical parts in a highly researched protein, bacteriorhodopsin, revealed that one of the helices could fold from a disorganized state outside of a membrane to form a helix across the membrane in response to local acidity.

-Because cell surfaces are acidic in tumors and inflamed tissues, versions of pHLIP® peptides were studied and tested as possible tumor targeting agents over the course of 17 years of work at Yale, the University of Rhode Island, and the Memorial Sloan Kettering Cancer Center.
+Because cell surfaces are acidic in tumors and inflamed tissues, versions of pHLIP® peptides were studied and tested as possible tumor targeting agents at Yale, the University of Rhode Island, the Memorial Sloan Kettering Cancer Center and many other Institutions.
 These studies showed that a large variety of cargoes can be targeted to cell surfaces or delivered across membranes into cells if their surfaces are acidic, creating opportunities to detect and treat acidic diseased tissues.

 The licenses include exclusive Worldwide commercial rights to the linear and cyclic pH peptides patent families and pHLIP® trademark.